akhil-rana/telegramarr/README.md

 Telegramarr is an automated Telegram bot designed to work with Radarr.
 It listens for Radarr webhooks and sends a movie file to a specified Telegram group or chat when a movie is successfully downloaded and added to the Radarr library.

+## Features
+- Sends a media file to a specified Telegram group or chat when a movie is successfully downloaded and added to the Radarr library.
+- Splits the file into multiple 7z archives and sends them to Telegram to bypass the 2GB file size limit.
+- Coning Soon: Sonarr Support

 ## Installation

 Follow these steps to install and configure Telegramarr: